Posted by Web Administrator under Community Comments Off

 Godown Park Goes to the Dogs!

 A cooperative effort between the City of Columbus and the City of Worthington created an outstanding dog park at the north end of Godown Road.
-Over 5.5 acres, split into two sections for small and large dogs, the Dog Park at Godown Park received first place for the prestigious Ohio Parks and Recreation Association Partnership Award.
+Over 5.5 acres, and split into two sections for small and large dogs, the Dog Park at Godown received first place for the prestigious Ohio Parks and Recreation Association Partnership Awards.
 Check it out on Facebook.
 And when you come, please abide by the dog park rules – they help assure everyone’s safety.

 NWCA seeks new trustees!